Azure-Samples/aci-managed-identities/README.md

 # Examples for Using Azure Container Instances with Managed Identites

-Examples in multiple langauges showing common senerios on taking advatage of Managed Identiteis for Azure Resources with ACI.
+Examples in multiple langauges showing common senerios using Managed Identiteis for Azure Resources with ACI.

 ## Prerequisites